National Public School, Chennai

 National Public School (NPS), in Gopalapuram, Chennai, India, is run by the Citizens Education Society.
-It was founded in 1970 by Dr.K.P.
-Gopalkrishna and is affiliated to the CBSE.
+It was founded in 1970 by KP Gopalkrishna and is run by National Education Trust.
+It is affiliated to the CBSE.

 The School

 National Public School began as the National English School in a rented building on Avvai Shanmugam road in Gopalapuram.
 Now it is located in a sprawling campus on the same road.
 It was affiliated to the CBSE in 1972 and has 1300 students and 70 teachers.

 The school has an auditorium, play grounds, library, air-conditioned classrooms, science lab and a computer lab with over 40 laptops.

 Academics

 The school has classes from KG-1 to 12.
 Each standard comprises three sections and each section has approximately 35 students.
 Students are given grades based on their scores in individual subjects.
-Subject Toppers are given rank badges in the Morning Assembly.
-Every year the two toppers from each class are given prizes on the Annual Day.

-Students can choose between Tamil, Hindi, Sanskrit and French to study as Second Language and Third Language in classes 5 to 8.
+Students can choose between Tamil, Hindi, Sanskrit and to study as Second Language and Third Language in classes 5 to 8.
 The school offers Science, Biology, Computer Science, Humanities and Commerce stream to students in classes 11 and 12.